matteobertozzi/easer-insights/README.md

 ### Export
  * AWS CloudWatch Exporter
  * Influx Line Protocol Exporter (Also works with Grafana Cloud)
+ * Graphite Json Exporter (Also works with Grafana Cloud)

 ### Code
 Metrics are registered to a **Collector Registry**,